zaikio/zai-docs/docs/changelog/2022-08-09_client-credentials-drop-refresh-token.md

     - Update
 description: >
-  If you are using the `grant_type: client_credentials` to fetch access token and you are currently using the `refresh_token` from that response to fetch further access tokens, this change might be breaking for you.
+  If you are using the `grant_type: client_credentials` to fetch access token and you are currently using the `refresh_token` from that response to fetch further access tokens, this is a breaking change.

   In order to improve regular security measures we want to follow OAuth RFC recommendations.
 This includes not responding with a `refresh_token` in the Client Credentials Grant flow (see [https://www.rfc-editor.org/rfc/rfc6749#section-4.4.3](https://www.rfc-editor.org/rfc/rfc6749#section-4.4.3)).